akhodakivskiy/VimFx/documentation/options.md

 ### Scrolling prefs

+Apart from its own prefs, VimFx also respects a few built-in Firefox prefs.

+#### Smooth scrolling

 If you want to customize Firefox’s smooth scrolling, adjusting `general.smoothScroll.{lines,pages,other}.duration{Min,Max}MS` is the way to go.
 VimFx has similar prefs for the scrolling commands, but they work like